 The government bus is the cheaper option, though will make stops in every township for passengers.
 It will also take longer with at least 12 hours for the journey.

-The so called ‘VIP’ buses are a more comfortable journey often direct with a couple food/toilet breaks along the way.
+The so-called ‘VIP’ buses are a more comfortable direct journey with a couple of food/toilet breaks along the way.
 They may provide snacks and water for the journey, as well as being more spacious.
 Just be aware of the fake ‘VIP’ bus tickets sold on Khao San Road by many travel agencies.
 Book through a reliable website such as 12.Go Asia where you can check reviews and find out what is included.